meteorhacks/cluster/README.md

 In the above example, you can see how we made a connection to the "search" service from the "web" service.

-We've also allowed clients t. connect directly to the search service from the browser (or from cordova apps).
+We've also allowed clients to connect directly to the search service from the browser (or from cordova apps).
 That was done with a single line:

 ~~~js
 Cluster.allowPublicAccess("search");